devops-actions/load-available-actions/README.md

           "readme": "base64 encoded readme"    #optional
           "isArchived": "true / false indicating if the repo is archived or not" }
+    ],
+    "workflows": [
+      {
+        "name": "The name from the workflow",
+        "repo": "The name of the repo hosting the workflow", "isArchived": false,
+        "downloadUrl": "<raw url>/.github/workflows/<workflow file>.yml"
+      }
     ]
 }
 ```

 Properties:
 |Name|Description|
 |----|-----------|